 - 1. Grades One and Two Grades are to be given in the following manner: - a.
 First Nine Weeks Begin giving regular grades for English, Reading, Spelling, and Math - 2.
-Grades Three, Four and Five Grades are to be given in the following manner: - First Nine Weeks Begin giving regular grades for English, Reading, Spelling, Math, Social Studies, Science, and Health a.
-Use 'S', 'U', and/or 'O' for Art, Music, Physical Education b.
+Grades Three, Four and Five Grades are to be given in the following manner: - a.
+First Nine Weeks Begin giving regular grades for English, Reading, Spelling, Math, Social Studies, Science, and Health - ~ Cursive writing should begin during the second nine weeks of Second Grade. - 3.
+Grades One through Five - a.
+Use 'S', 'U', and/or 'O' for Art, Music, Physical Education - b.
 Use 'O' for Outstanding, 'S' for Satisfactory, or 'N' for Needs Improvement for Writing (Penmanship)